single-spa/single-spa.js.org/website/versioned_docs/version-5.x/getting-started-overview.md

     - A function to load the application's code
     - A function that determines when the application is active/inactive

+## The Recommended Setup

+The single-spa core team has put together documentation, tools, and videos showing the currently encouraged best practices with single-spa.
+Check out [these docs](./recommended-setup.md) for more information.

 ## How hard will it be to use single-spa?

 single-spa works with ES5, ES6+, TypeScript, Webpack, SystemJS, Gulp, Grunt, Bower, ember-cli, or really any build system available.
 You can npm install it, jspm install it, or even just use a `<script>` tag if you prefer.